Should I Use the Simplified Home Office Deduction?

 Taking the depreciation deduction with the regular method

 If you use the simplified option, you can't claim depreciation as a separate deduction.
-(Depreciation is considered built into the standard rate.)
+(Depreciation is built into the standard rate.)

 Simplified vs. regular home office deduction: How do they compare?